 You can explore more of its role in early U.S. history at the American Independence Museum on Water Street.
 Also located on Water Street are most of the great downtown shops, like the indie Water Street Bookstore, Whirlygigs Toy Shop, and the Chocolatier.
 Then try catching a live performance at the Exeter bandstand, or browse the Swasey Parkway’s farmers market on a warm summer day.

-I’m wrapping up this list with one final college town: Keene.
+I’m wrapping up this list with one final New Hampshire college town: Keene.
 Home to Keene State College, this cute town is geographically situated at the heart of New England, and bustles with young energy.
 Keene has a great downtown with a satisfying combo of local ‘Mom and Pop’ shops, cafés, theatres, and antiques.

 Catch a live show or movie at the Colonial Theatre, a historical 1924 landmark on Main Street.
 Don’t miss out on tasting a sweet treat from Life is Sweet Candy Store or Ye Goodie Shop.
 If you love shopping consignment, you can go antiquing at Puggy’s on Emerald Street for furniture.
 And for a bookstore with charisma, swing by The Toadstool Bookshop also Emerald Street.

 Last but not least, in autumn Keene hosts New England’s most popular Pumpkin Festival, which has won a world record for the most carved jack-o-lanterns in one place.
 So if you’re interested, time your trip for the spooky season!

 There are so many cool little towns in New Hampshire to visit, have fun planning your next New Hampshire getaway!